sanzaru/SimpleToast/README.md

 You decide the content, the library takes care about the rest.

+> [!IMPORTANT]
-> **⚠️ Note:** The current version is still in development.
+> The current version is still in development.
 There can and will be breaking changes in version updates until version 1.0.

 ## Features: